davidchesnut/sp-general-docs/docs/getting-ranges-using-atom-feed-and-html-fragment.md

-> [!Note]
+> [!NOTE]
 > This HTML can be directly consumed in an **IFRAME**, or it can be used in JavaScript to create a more seamless experience.